 Change in the capital clause – The Company limited by shares can alter its capital clause only if the articles of association of the company allow the company to do so.
 Further, the alteration of MOA will require in case of the following:

-- Increase the authorised capital.
+- Increase the authorized capital.

 - Consolidation of shares.